apache/nuttx/configs/same70-xplained/README.txt

        disable this feature and save 8KiB of RAM!

-       NOTE: There is an issue with capturing data in the RAMLOG:  If the system crashes, all of the crash dump information will go into the RAMLOG and you will be unable to access it!
-You can tell that the system has crashed because (a) it will be unresponsive and (b) the LD2 will be blinking at about 2Hz.
+       NOTE: There is an issue with capturing data in the RAMLOG:  If the system crashes or hangs, then all of the crash dump/error information will go into the RAMLOG and you will be unable to access it!
+You can tell that the system has crashed because (a) it will be unresponsive and (b) the LD2 may be blinking at about 2Hz.

        You can also reconfigure to use stdout for debug output be disabling all of the CONFIG_RAMLOG* settings listed above and enabling the